HACKSSENTIAL RULES ~ CHAPTER V

 The calculation of the ‘advantages/ disadvantages’ modifier is the result of a +1 per single advantage and of a -1 per single disadvantage.
 These stack, and the final modifier is the result of all factors combined.
 These should support narrative clarity to represent situational reality.

-Some examples of advantages: fight with a higher position than the opponent; a spell which grants a benefit; the character is exalted.
-Some examples of disadvantages: being on the ground; prone or supine; a state which provides a malus (e.g. panicked); the use of an armor with an insufficient score in ES Trained in Armor (see ES description).
+Some examples of disadvantages: being on the ground; prone or supine; a state which provides a malus (e.g. panicked); the use of an armor with an insufficient score in ES Trained in Armor (see III.2).

 Next chapter